hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 * `queue_count` - (Optional) The networking queue count that's specified by users for the network interface.
 Both Rx and Tx queues will be set to this number.
 It will be empty if not specified.

+* `security_policy` - (Optional) [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html) A full or partial URL to a security policy to add to this instance.
+If this field is set to an empty string it will remove the associated security policy.

 <a name="nested_access_config"></a>The `access_config` block supports: